BrentGrammer/Pic_Searcher_App/README.md

 Languages Used: PHP, SQL, HTML

 ## Tasks/Goals to Complete:
+- consider parring down anchor column and just storing user inputs which can be inserted into echo statements to create the html code on the fly.
 - Sanitize and validate user inputs on index.php and user searches; (') throws an error.
 - Add no match found message if no matches are found for the image search on searchinput.php
 - Security precautions against SQL injections and XSS.
 - Style UI and forms
 - Allow for multiple inputs in the index page?

 ## Completed Tasks: